 Homemade Crispy Hash Browns

-Submerge potatoes in a bowl of water and swirl around with your hand.
-Use a fine mesh colander to strain out water.
-Repeat this process 1-2 more times until water remains clear.*
+- Submerge potatoes in a bowl of water and swirl around with your hand.
+Use a fine mesh colander to strain out the water.
+Repeat this process 1-2 more times until the water remains clear.*

 - After potatoes are strained the last time, place them on a linen hand towel or cheesecloth.
 Squeeze as much water out as possible.

 - Heat oil in a cast iron or non-stick skillet over medium heat.
 Add potatoes and onions.
 Sprinkle salt, black pepper, paprika and cayenne pepper over the mixture and stir to combine.

 - Allow potatoes to cook undisturbed for about 5 minutes or until the bottom is brown.